- Loading

 Tiny House Community

 Tiny house enthusiasts across the country (and perhaps around the world) are envisioning tiny house communities.
+(You can see my Vision for Tiny Cohousing here.)
 All of us think we’ve invented the idea ourselves.
-I certainly did when I first described it to another cohousing enthusiast three years ago. … Continue reading
+I certainly did when I first … Continue reading

 Posted in tiny house